JanssenProject/jans/docs/admin/link/jans-kc-link.md

 change depending on the type of grant used by the client configuration on the Keycloak server.

-TODO: Here we need to list steps that will update the janssen data store with keycloak configuration as below (described in this [comment](https://github.com/JanssenProject/jans/issues/6280#issuecomment-1765091635)) and taken implemented by [this issue](https://github.com/JanssenProject/jans/issues/7667)

 If the Keycloak client uses [Client Credentials Grant](#using-client-credentials-grant) use the following steps to configure Jans Keycloak link.